 TaxJar’s integration only has a live mode, not both test and live modes like Stripe.
 For that reason, only TaxJar production URLs can be used to activate TaxJar in the Stripe Dashboard.

-As a final step, verify your Stripe account’s legal entity address in the Dashboard’s main settings page.
+As a final step, verify your Stripe account’s legal entity address in the Dashboard’s Account settings page.
 When calculating taxes, TaxJar uses an Origin address and a Destination address.
 The Origin address is set to your Stripe account’s legal entity address.
 The Destination address is set to the shipping address for the order.

 Completing these two steps fulfills the activation process.
 If you would like to learn more about how the integration works, you can read the Orders API tax integration overview.